rzezeski/try-try-try/2011/riak-core-the-coordinator/README.md

 2. `From`: Who to send the reply to.

 3. `Client`: The name of the client entity.
-Ie the entity that is writing log events to RTS.
+I.e. the entity that is writing log events to RTS.

-4. `StatName`: The name of the statistic the requestor is interested in.
+4. `StatName`: The name of the statistic the requester is interested in.

 All this data will be passed as a list to init and the only work that needs to be done is to build the initial state record and tell the FSM to proceed to the `prepare` state.